 The Nutritional Value And Health Benefits Of Black Chickpeas

-Explore the world of legumes and discover the nutritional powerhouse that is the black chickpea, fondly referred to as the "Almonds of the Poor" or "Bengal Grams."
-Did you know that in just one 164-gram (g) cup, these unassuming legumes deliver a substantial 12.8 grams (g) of dietary fiber?
-This aligns perfectly with the 2020–2025 Dietary Guidelines, which recommend 25.2–28 grams (g) of daily fiber intake for adults, depending on age and gender [Source].
-Beyond their fiber content, black chickpeas are rich in protein and low in fat, making them an ideal choice for those pursuing better health, whether it's weight management, cholesterol control, improved hair and skin, or overall vitality.
+Explore the world of legumes and discover the nutritional powerhouse, the black chickpea or kala chana, fondly called the "Almonds of the Poor" or "Bengal Grams."
+Did you know that these unassuming legumes, in just 100 grams, deliver a substantial 7.6 grams (g) of dietary fibre?
+This aligns perfectly with the 2020–2025 Dietary Guidelines, which recommend 25.2–28 grams (g) of daily fibre intake for adults, depending on age and gender.
+Beyond their fibre content, black chickpeas benefits are rich in protein and low in fat, making them an ideal choice for those pursuing better health, whether it's weight management, cholesterol control, improved hair and skin, or overall vitality.
 Including black chickpeas in your daily diet is a delightful and health-conscious choice that will satisfy both your taste buds and your well-being.

 A Versatile Ingredient for Healthy Living